oroinc/documentation/user/back-office/getting-started/user-menu/my-emails.rst

 To enable filters for My Emails page, click the |IcFilter| button on the right:

-Filters sort your emails based on certain criteria, such as subject, date/time, message type, folders, status, mailbox, etc.
+Filters sort your emails based on specific criteria, such as subject, date/time, message type, folders, status, mailbox, etc.

 To find a specific record, click |IcFilter| and select the necessary search parameter from the list: